vimalptl/myjs/nj_rest/README.md

 ## Project structure
 * 'index.js' : This file starts the node server;
 * 'config.js' : This file contain envioronment configuration.
 For now we use staging and production.
 Staging defaulted.
-* `/https/' : This folder contains the certificates  and key for https
+* '/https/' : This folder contains the certificates  and key for https
+* '/lib/'   : This folder contains helper modules
+* '/lib/handlers.js' :  Module to handle incoming request [Get, Post, Put, Delete] on /Users /Ping /tokens /checks
+* '/lib/helpers.js'  :  Module to common functions
+* '/lib/config.js'   :  TODO: Currently under root, but eventually will be moved under this folder.
+* './.data/'    :  .data directory was create with sub directory of /users and /tokens to store appropriate data from request calls.
+Eventually this can be a database call.

+## Service requirement - TODO

+* /users [post]
+* /tokens [post]
+* /checks [post]

  ## Https Server
 To setup https you need openssl to create key and cert.
 Download open ssl from http://slproweb.com/products/Win32OpenSSL.html.